When you Publish a Content item, it is given a Location ID and placed in the Content tree. It is then immediately available to the visitor.

-In contrast with publishing, choosing Save does not immediately publish the Content item.
+Choosing Save does not immediately publish the Content item.
 Instead, it will save the new version of the content as a Draft.
-You can then keep on editing the same content and save it when needed and the draft will be amended.
-You can then leave the editor by using the X icon in the upper right corner.
+You can then keep on editing the same content and save it again when needed.
+You can then leave the editor by using the X icon in the upper left corner.

-The review Workflow in eZ Enterprise is handled by a functionality called Flex Workflow.
-Flex Workflow operates on drafts of Content items.
+The review feature Flex Workflow in eZ Enterprise operates on drafts of Content items.

-After creating a new Content item or making changes to it, do not publish it, but instead activate Send for review in the menu and select a user.
-This user will then be notified of your request and will be able to view your draft.
-Then they can introduce their own modifications, creating a new draft, or leave your draft as it is.
+When working on a Content item draft, do not publish it, but instead click Send for review in the menu and select a user.
+This user will be notified of your request and will be able to view your draft.
+Then they can introduce their own modifications and create a new draft, or leave your draft as it is.
 Finally, they can publish the latest draft (yours or their own) or send it on to another reviewer.

 Reviewing a draft¶

 When you are selected as a reviewer for a Content item, you can be notified about it in two ways: